hogwashpz/CommonJobInterviewQuestions/JavaScript/README.md

 # CommonJobInterviewQuestions
-Most common job interview questions in JS/TS, C# .NET, SQL
+Most common job interview questions in JS/TS
 # Javascript

 1. What are the different data types present in javascript?